Autumn Leaves Brush Embroidery Cake

-Every fall, we crave all of the fall flavors– pumpkin spice, caramel, apple, gingerbread, and more!
-Here are just a few of our favorite fall cake recipes from our recipes section!
-Make them even more festive with a little brush embroidery!
+Every fall, we crave all of the fall flavors-- pumpkin spice, caramel, apple, gingerbread, and more!

-- (For this cake, we used an 8 inch cake frosted with our Classic Vanilla Buttercream Frosting tinted ivory as well as red, orange and yellow for the leaves.
+- Cake of Choice (We used an 8 inch cake frosted with our Classic Vanilla Buttercream Frosting tinted ivory as well as red, orange and yellow for the leaves.)

 - After frosting the cake with the base coat of frosting, chill in the freezer for 20 minutes (or more in if refrigerating) until the frosting has firmed up.

 - Create impressions in the chilled, firm frosting using leaf cookie cutters.
 (Doing this with chilled frosting will give you a cleaner impression).